Definition and Example of a Real Estate Deposit Receipt

 The trend today is for the title company and/or escrow officer to issue the deposit receipt.
-This is generally issued after the buyer's earnest money deposit has been deposited into the title or escrow company's bank account.
+It is generally issued after the buyer's earnest money deposit has been deposited into the title or escrow company's bank account.
 It will often contain the following information:

 - The name of the title company